 Mr Adebowale, 22, who chose not to give evidence, and Michael Adebolajo, 29, deny murdering the soldier on 22 May.

 They also deny attempting to murder a police officer.

-Judge Mr Justice Sweeney told the jurors he expected them to retire to consider their verdicts on Thursday morning.'No evidence'
+Judge Mr Justice Sweeney told the jurors he expected them to retire to consider their verdicts on Thursday morning.

 In his closing speech, Mr Lakha said: "We submit that you will conclude that there is no evidence that there was ever any plan to kill a police officer."

 He said the only reason the men had brought a gun - a 90-year-old weapon that had not been oiled, was not in working condition and was not loaded - was to ensure that armed police arrived.